-City Activation - facilitation of the Special Business Rate program and Grants / Sponsorship program to enable the city and suburban commercial precincts to be activated with promotions, events and industry development.

-- City Analytics evaluation and research program to ensure that Newcastle stories are understood and replicated across the world. - The Newcastle Opportunity a program to develop and maintain a digital prospectus for the city, which tells a compelling story of the people and opportunities that exist in Newcastle. - Local business people a new central point of information and communication between local business people and the City of Newcastle / local government matters.
+- City Activation facilitation of the Special Business Rate program and Grants / Sponsorship program to enable the city and suburban commercial precincts to be activated with promotions, events and industry development. - City Analytics evaluation and research program to ensure that Newcastle stories are understood and replicated across the world. - The Newcastle Opportunity a program to develop and maintain a digital prospectus for the city, which tells a compelling story of the people and opportunities that exist in Newcastle.